 Single securities

-The SI methodology is created, reviewed and updated (if necessary) by the Sustainable Investing Methodology Committee.
-The Committee meets every six months and comprises various members of the SI focused investment and research teams.
-An independent academic SI expert is an advisor to the committee.
+UBS applies SI methodology for eligible universe of equities and bonds identified as eligible for the Manage SI offering.
+Such methodology is created, reviewed and updated (if necessary) by the Sustainability Scoring Methodology Board of the UBS Chief Investment Office.
+The Board meets every six months and comprises of various members of the investment research teams.
+An independent academic expert is an advisor to the Board.
 All changes to methodology must be approved by the committee.

-For information on data sources and processing, please see latest version of CIO Scoring Methodology paper.
-It describes our approach to evaluating sustainability performance for corporates and issuers, aggregating ESG information from multiple data providers to form a view on the sustainability performance of potential investments.
-There is no universally agreed approach to evaluating corporate sustainability, but the UBS methodology is based on current industry best practices, and is subject to continued evaluation and iteration to ensure relevance in this evolving space.
+For information on data sources and processing, please see latest version of CIO Sustainability Scoring Methodology for Issuers (PDF, 256 KB) paper.
+It describes our approach to evaluating sustainability performance for corporates and issuers, aggregating sustainability-related information from multiple data providers to form a view on the sustainability performance of potential investments.
+There is no universally agreed approach to evaluating corporate sustainability, but the UBS methodology is based on current industry best practices and is subject to continued evaluation and iteration to ensure relevance in this evolving space.

-With our in-house scores, we hope to contribute to informed decision-making by private investors, whilst navigating and addressing the challenges of data quality, investment applicability, and transparency.
+With our in-house scoring approach, we hope to contribute to informed decision-making by private investors, whilst navigating and addressing the challenges of data quality, investment applicability, and transparency.

 Funds